rust-embedded/rust-raspberrypi-OS-tutorials/14_virtual_mem_part2_mmio_remap/README.md

    parts that are needed will be mapped.
 1. For now, the `kernel binary` stays identity mapped.
 This will be changed in the in the coming tutorials as it is a quite difficult and peculiar exercise to remap the kernel.
-1. Device `MMIO regions` are lazily remapped during the device driver's `init()`.
+1. Device `MMIO regions` are lazily remapped during a device driver's `init()`.
-   1. The remappings will populate the top of the virtual address space.
-In the `AArch64 MMU Driver`, we provide the top `256 MiB` for it.
-   1. It is possible to define the size of the virtual address space at compile time.
-We chose `8 GiB` for now, which means remapped MMIO virtual addresses will start at `7936 MiB` (`0x1_f000_0000`).
+   1. A dedicated region of virtual addresses that we reserve using `BSP` code and the `linker script` is used for this.
 1. We keep using `TTBR0` for the kernel translation tables for now.
 This will be changed when we remap the `kernel binary` in the coming tutorials.